24 Jan is in January.

 On 24 Jan 1592 James Harrington (age 81) died.
 He was buried in the Church of St Peter and St Paul, Exton, Rutlandshire [Map].
 Monument to James Harrington (age 81) and Lucy Sidney.
 A large standing Elizabethan Period monument with 2 kneeling figures at a prie-dieu in a double aedicule.
 Wrought in various marbles and enriched with low-relief carving, strapwork etc. surmounted by obelisk, and arms.
 Stylistically similar to the monument to Robert Keilway.
 Possibly sculpted by Nicholas Johnson or Nicholas Stone (age 5).

-Lucy Sidney: Around 1520 she was born to William Sidney (age 38) and Anne Pakenham (age 35) at Penshurst.
-Around 1591 Lucy Sidney (age 71) died at Exton, Rutlandshire.
+Lucy Sidney: James Harrington and she were married.
+Around 1520 she was born to William Sidney and Anne Pakenham at Penshurst, Kent.
+Around 1591 Lucy Sidney died at Exton, Rutlandshire.

 On 24 Jan 1630 Henry Yelverton (age 63) died.
 He was buried at the Church of St Peter and St Paul, Easton Maudit [Map].